awell-health/sol-scheduling/README.md

 ### Component Styling

 All internal components in this project have been updated to use the prefixed Tailwind classes.
+This includes:

+- Simple class names (`flex` → `sol-flex`)
+- Classes with modifiers (`hover:text-blue-500` → `hover:sol-text-blue-500`)
+- Complex conditional classes in `clsx()` objects (including multi-line expressions)
+- Nested class structures

+The prefixing has been done with care to maintain code structure and readability, ensuring that complex components with conditional styling still work as expected.

-You don't need to make any changes to the component code, as this was done automatically.
-When inspecting elements in the browser, you'll see classes like `sol-flex`, `sol-p-4`, etc.
+You don't need to make any changes to the component code, as all of this was done automatically.
+When inspecting elements in the browser, you'll see classes like `sol-flex`, `sol-p-4`, and modifiers like `hover:sol-underline`.

 ### Using the Library